Fjf/Allen/doc/develop/root_service.rst

 ROOT Service
 ====================================================

-This tutorial will help you use the ROOT Service`](main/include/ROOTService.h) utility to monitor  algorithms in general and, in particular, `Lines`.
+This tutorial will help you use the ROOTService utility to monitor  algorithms in general and, in particular, `Lines`.
 The code of the service is located `here <https://gitlab.cern.ch/lhcb/Allen/-/blob/master/main/include/ROOTService.h>`_.

 Monitoring Lines with ROOT
 ------------------------------